Harris Farm Markets: History

-Harris Farm Markets was established in 1971, with a single shop in Villawood.
+Harris Farm Markets was established in 1971 by David and Catherine Harris with a single shop in Villawood.
 The company faced possible bankruptcy in the 1990s when an investor pulled out.
-Following this, the company rebuilt itself and in 2010, David Harris, the founder, passed on the leadership of the company to three of his five sons, Tristan, Angus and Luke, who share the title of CEO.
-Other family members in the business include Catherine Harris (chairperson).
+Following this, the company rebuilt itself.

 Harris Farm Markets was the first Australian exclusively market-style fruit and vegetable retailer to open in a supermarket-style operation.
 Harris Farm Markets stock fruit and vegetables, cheeses, deli items, and gourmet groceries.
 It was the first Australian store to introduce a ‘imperfect picks’ concept to combat food waste with offers of discounts on off-cuts and odd-shaped fruit and vegetables.
 Several long-standing stores that were open for decades like Eastgate Bondi Junction and the franchised and independently-run Edgecliff site have closed with more modern replacements nearby since 2019.

+In 2013, leadership of the company was passed to three of the five Harris sons, Tristan, Angus and Luke, who shared the title of CEO.
+Tristan Harris stepped down from the executive role in 2023.

+In January 2026, Harris Farm Markets and Amazon entered a partnership to sell fresh food on Amazon's website, beginning with 80 Sydney suburbs.
+The partnership is the first time fresh food will be available on Amazon in Australia.